jadrianlg16/yconnecta_web/README.md

-this is the admin page for the yconnect app
+this is the admin page for the yconnect app.